Language Builder Emotion Cards Review

 All the kids really enjoyed working with the cards – all the way from Miss 2 to Miss 8.
 I would definitely recommend these cards to anyone looking to teach their children about feelings and emotions in a fun and interactive way.

 These emotion cards are available to purchase from Timberdoodle.
 You can purchase items separately or bundled together in curriculum kits.
 These cards can either be purchased individually or as part of Timberdoodle’s pre-k curriculum kit.
-We’ve purchased many items from Timberdoodle over the years – they have SO many fun and educational products, often times priced lower than other retailers.
+We’ve purchased many items from Timberdoodle over the years – they have SO many fun and educational products, oftentimes priced lower than other retailers.

 If you aren’t familiar with Timberdoodle, they offer fantastic learning products for babies all the way up to high school students.
 We have used their curriculum for many years and have been very happy with not only their products but their amazing customer service as well.
 Not a homeschooling family?
 That’s fine too!
 They have an entire shop of products that would make the perfect gift for any child.

-If you enjoyed this post, please share on social media.
+If you enjoyed this post, please share it on social media.
 Or, pin this to save it.

 Follow us on Facebook, Pinterest, Instagram, and Twitter, and please sign up for our newsletter to receive updates and FREE printables.